 The word avte comes from Greek and means “wound”.
 You often hear the term “blisters” which in itself is not correct because the attack is so cool that there is no blue stage.
 We are not sure of the whole mechanism in the evening, but the complex immune system is included as a factor.
 The wound is very similar to a viral ulcer, but it has not been possible to show that viruses occur in the area for an evening.
 Much tells that a bacterium in the mouth of the oral cavity activates the immune system’s cells.
 The immune system consists of white blood cells called lymphocytes, and these make a mistake when separating “friend and enemy” and also attacking the mucosa tissue.
 The cells release a substance called cytokines, which quickly causes painful wounds.
 The appearance is typical with a well-defined yellow-white area surrounded by a strong redness zone as a sign of burning inflammation.
 The wound heals itself within 7 – 10 days.

 Recurring evening is a common condition found in around 15% of Sweden’s population.
 Since we are not fully aware of the causal relationship, treatment is directed at the local symptoms.
 Since the damage occurs due to lymphocytes, the most important treatment is to reduce its activity, ie to suppress inflammation.
-There are alternative medicines for this available on prescription or by a dentist or doctor.
+There are alternative medicines for this available on prescription or doctor.
 Some possibilities for preventive treatment include, for example, the use of so-called enzyme toothpaste.

 The word lichen means about “network” and is a description of the classic appearance of the state as described in the mid 1800’s.
 The light may appear on both skin and mucous membranes.
 Mucosal mucosa is a common place for low changes that occur in 2-3% of the population in Sweden.
 The typical lung shift in the mouth has white net strings due to increased perforation of the outer layer of the mucosa, the epithelium.
 You can also see elements of red changes caused by epithelium thinning and an inflammatory process that occurs.
 Sometimes the epithelium may become so thin that it breaks and wounds occur.
 In some cases, you may also see small blisters which, however, fail quickly.